 I am Ra!

-Year 6 at Warndon Primary brought ancient Egyptian creation myths to life, telling tales of Ra, Osiris, Thoth, Sekhmet and Nut using masks, music, shadow puppets and drama.
-After only five 80 min sessions they presented their stories to Reception children to tremendous applause!
+Bring ancient Egyptian creation myths to life, telling tales of Ra, Osiris, Thoth, Sekhmet and Nut using masks, music, shadow puppets and drama & present the stories to other classes to tremendous applause!

-makes different cultures and countries tick by imagining a whole new continent with three very different
+makes different cultures and countries tick.
+Working in groups children invent a whole new continent with three very different

 Three Billy Goats Gruff